Student, Wolfson College

 Room 217, Wolfson Building, Parks Road, Oxford OX1 3QD

-Currently I'm in my second year working towards a DPhil in Computer Science at the University of Oxford.
+I am a Greek computer scientist currently in my third year working towards a DPhil in Computer Science at the University of Oxford.
 My research is focused on Computational Linguistics, and specifically on Compositional-Distributional models of meaning.
 Before I came to Oxford I've been working for many years as a software engineer and a translator/editor of CS textbooks and scientific journals.
 I have an MSc in Artificial Intelligence from the University of Edinburgh.